Joy Zabala Spirit Award

 - Kristen Monroe and Claire Martin for CHOPPED: AT Edition

-- Mai Ling Chan, Tim Jin, Lateef McLeod, Caroline Musselwhite, and Carole Zangari for What is Your AT Leadership Path?
+- Mai Ling Chan, Lateef McLeod, Caroline Musselwhite, and Carole Zangari for What is Your AT Leadership Path?

 - Joshua Anderson and Brian Norton for Off the Shelf Accommodations for Aging